Crimson Commando: Publication history

-Frank Bohannan first appears in The Uncanny X-Men vol. 1 #215 (March 1987), and was created by Chris Claremont and Alan Davis.
+Frank Bohannan first appeared in The Uncanny X-Men #215 (March 1987), and was created by Chris Claremont and Alan Davis.

 The second version only appeared briefly in X-Men vol. 2 #106 (November 2000), and was created by Chris Claremont and Leinil Francis Yu.

-The third version appears in X-Men vol. 3 #40 (March 2013), and was created by Seth Peck, Jefte Palo and Guillermo Mogorron.
+The third version appears in X-Men (vol. 3) #40 (March 2013), and was created by Seth Peck, Jefte Palo, and Guillermo Mogorron.

 Fictional character biography

 Frank Bohannan

 Frank Bohannan was born somewhere in Massachusetts.
-As Crimson Commando, he was one of a trio of World War II veteran super-heroes recruited to be a member of Freedom Force, the original government-sponsored mutant team.
-Earlier, along with his partners, Stonewall and Super Sabre, Bohannan had become a vigilante who captured criminals, released them and hunted them in Adirondack State Park in upstate New York.
-The trio killed the criminals, both to reduce the criminal element in society and for the enjoyment of hunting them.
+Bohannan, Stonewall, and Super Sabre, all veterans of World War II, intend to continue their government service after the war by combating communism during the Cold War, but are rejected.
+Angered by what they perceive as a decline in morals in the United States, the group become vigilantes.
+They capture criminals, then release and hunt them in the wilderness of upstate New York.

-The trio captured Pamela Morrison, a drug dealer, and mistaking Storm (the leader of the X-Men) for a criminal, the trio hunted and captured her as well.
-The women were set out for the vigilantes to hunt both to their deaths.
-Crimson Commando killed Morrison, but Wolverine arrived to help Storm.
-When Storm and Wolverine eventually defeated the trio, Stonewall and Crimson Commando agreed to turn themselves in to law enforcement authorities and confess their vigilantism.
-Stonewall, Crimson Commando and Super Sabre (who had been presumed dead) agreed to join Freedom Force, a U.S. government sponsored team of superhumans, in exchange for a commutation of their sentences.
+Mistaking Storm (the leader of the X-Men) for a criminal, the team capture and then hunt her.
+When Storm and Wolverine defeat the three, Stonewall and Crimson Commando agree to turn themselves in.
+Stonewall and Crimson Commando agree to join Freedom Force, a government-sponsored team of superhumans, in exchange for a commutation of their sentences.

-On his first mission with Freedom Force, he fought the X-Men in Dallas, and battled cavemen transported to Dallas by time-waves created by the Adversary.
-He watched a telecast of the X-Men's deaths in order to defeat the Adversary, and then witnessed the return of Forge to Dallas without the X-Men.
-While still in Dallas, Freedom Force also contended against the New Mutants.